one7two99/my-qubes/dom0-scripts/conky.md

 -------------------
 This is an example for a simple conky-configuration, it contains of a helper script "xenmem-conky" and the config-file "qubes-conky.conf".

+Attention:
+This conky configuration will also show the external IP adress of sys-net ("real external IP") and the external IP of my firewall sys-fw1 behind a VPN-Qube ("external IP through VPN").
+Please change the name of your sys-VMs accordingly.
+In order to resolve the external IP, the wget command is used and must therefore be available in the AppVM/TemplateVM.

 qubes-conky.conf
 ```
+[user@dom0 ~]$ cat /etc/conky/conky.conf
 conky.config = {
     alignment = 'top_right',
     background = false,